 The first feeling was disbelief.
 I was pinching myself and repeating that this cannot happen to me.
 I thought I was dreaming.
 A rational person doesn't drop into a well, I thought.
 Then came the hysteria.
 I realized that none of my loved ones would miss us for hours.
 I laughed and cried in turn.
 I was confused for some moments.
 I screamed for help, but my voice only spun as a cacophony on the concrete walls of the well.
 I was angry with myself because I had also made myself a victim through my ill-considered actions.
 In some point I drew my attention to my frightened dog, who had jumped on my shoulders and was standing there while I was in the water.
 I kept us on the surface, taking support from the wall with my feet and body.
 I began to calm my shaking dog and while I was doing it I calmed myself also.
 I looked up to the sky and saw the treetops high up.

 Is this the end, I thought.
 My life seemed meaningless and I thought how much I would still wanted to do.
 Eventually, I accepted my situation and my mind was calm.
 We're going up now, I told my dog.
 No matter what, we'll go up.
 Then I started a wall climbing that I never thought I could do.
 With the wet dog on my shoulders, I climbed out of the worst place in my life.
 When we were safely back on the surface of the earth, the sounds disappeared and the world went black.

 Nowadays I am grateful for this experience even though it is my life's worst nightmare.
 Because of it, I found out what kind of force we have within us.
 I also started to see things differently, as I interested in alternative treatments, organic food and animal rights.
 I internalized the idea that we are one.

 I never planned to be an energy healer some day, but my inner guidance has brought me here.
-I do private treatments and run group events in Helsinki.
+I run group events in Helsinki.
 At the moment they are in Finnish but maybe in the future in English also.
 Let's see!